-1. Theory of creation
+1. Theory of Creation

 Ancient Hindu scriptures state that the ultimate reality (Brahman) has three main functions.
-These three characteristics are inhibited by the trinity of gods – Brahma, Vishnu and Shiva.
-That is why we can see images where the heads of the trinity are merged together into a single body – the Trimurti.
-In the Trimurti, Brahma is the creator of everything.
-Vishnu is the preserver of nature.
-Shiva is ultimate destroyer who brings about change whenever it becomes necessary.
+These three characteristics are seen in the trinity of gods: Brahma, Vishnu, and Shiva.
+That is why we can see images where the heads of the trinity are merged together into a single body called the Trimurti.
+In the Trimurti, Brahma is the creator of everything, Vishnu is the preserver of nature, and Shiva is the ultimate destroyer who brings about change whenever it becomes necessary.

 Hinduism is considered to be the oldest religion in the world.
 But it is much more than that.
 Hindu mythology has been tolerant of other religions and traditions since its inception.
 In terms of scripture, it is a delightful concoction of epic stories of morality and righteousness.
 These stories give us ideal characters like Rama, Laxamana, and the Pandavas.
 The Vedas give us an insight into ancient science and astronomy.
 Epics like Mahabharata and Ramayana narrate divine stories of the never-ending battle between good and evil.
 These are the reasons that the rich history of Hindu mythology is fascinating for both Hindus and non-Hindus.